kentdata/iOS-17-Jailbreak/README.md

 #### How to install Palera1n Virtual

-⦿ <b>Step 01</b> -  Click the above button, first you need to install Xookz app.<br>
+⦿ <b>Step 01</b> -  Click the above button, first you need to install Xookz app.

-⦿ <b>Step 02</b> -  Launch Xookz app from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from Most popular category.<br>
+⦿ <b>Step 02</b> -  Launch Xookz app from your iPhone or iPad, download Palera1n Virtual Terminal Jailbreak from Most popular category.

-⦿ <b>Step 03</b> -  When complete the installation process it will add both terminal & Palera1n IPSW File to your iOS device homescreen.<br>
+⦿ <b>Step 03</b> -  When complete the installation process it will add both terminal & Palera1n IPSW File to your iOS device homescreen.

-⦿ <b>Step 04</b> -  Open the terminal and Activate the terminal and wait for the device to be detected.<br>
+⦿ <b>Step 04</b> -  Open the terminal and Activate the terminal and wait for the device to be detected.

-⦿ <b>Step 05</b> -  Copy the device IPSW key from the IPSW file available on homescreen.<br>
+⦿ <b>Step 05</b> -  Copy the device IPSW key from the IPSW file available on homescreen.

 ⦿ <b>Step 06</b> -  Paste it on the terminal > Done.
 Once you get the correct key, you will get the “Key Matched!” pop up and the jailbreak process will continue.
 Wait for the jailbreak procedure to be finished.
-It will provide a palera1n download button.<br>
+It will provide a palera1n download button.

 ⦿ <b>Step 07</b> -  Go ahead with the installation process.
-Now you will see the Palerain loader app on your device home screen instead of terminal.<br>
+Now you will see the Palerain loader app on your device home screen instead of terminal.

 ⦿ <b>Step 08</b> -  Open the Palera1n loader, tap the Install button, it will start the bootstrap process and Sileo registering process.
-Finally you will see the Sileo Install button.<br>
+Finally you will see the Sileo Install button.

 ⦿ <b>Step 09</b> -  Once complete Sileo installation process, there will be a Sileo on your device homescreen.
 Enjoy the Tweak installation through Sileo.